JamzumSum/yacs-stubgen/README.md

 file and is able to type-check and intellisense your code.

 However, the stub file does nothing with actual code executing.
-If you import the generated class (default as "AutoClass"), an `ImportError` will be raised.
-This time you can add an variable (aka. type alias) refers to `CfgNode` in the config file.
-We will override the type of this alias to our generated class ("AutoClass").
-Thus you can import the "AutoClass" normally and intuitively, while the type alias is treated as "AutoClass" by IDE but is actually a `CfgNode` type.
+If you import the generated class (default as "AutoConfig"), an `ImportError` will be raised.
+This time you can add a variable (aka. type alias) refers to `CfgNode` in the `*.py` file.
+We will override the type of this alias to our generated class ("AutoConfig") in the stub file.
+Thus you can import the "AutoConfig" normally and intuitively, while the type alias is treated as "AutoConfig" by IDE but is actually a `CfgNode` type.

 </details>